Polycystic Ovary Syndrome

 PCOS is thought to be one of the leading causes of infertility and endocrine and metabolic problems, such as obesity, diabetes, hypertension and hypercholesterolemia, in women of childbearing age.

-The exact cause of polycystic ovary syndrome (PCOS) is unknown.
+The exact cause of polycystic ovary syndrome (PCOS) is not yet known.
 Most experts believe that several factors can lead to its development, including:

 - Genetic factors – women with PCOS are more likely to have a family history of PCOS.

-- Hormonal imbalance – the main underlying problem of PCOS.
-Higher levels of LH (luteinizing hormone) and lower levels of FSH (follicle-stimulating hormone) are often found in a woman with PCOS, and remain so throughout the cycle.
+- Hormonal imbalance – Higher levels of LH (luteinizing hormone) and lower levels of FSH (follicle-stimulating hormone) are often found in women with PCOS, and remain so throughout the cycle.
 LH stimulates the cells of the ovary to produce androgens, which block follicular development, causing the follicles to degenerate.
 This decreases the chances of ovulation occurring.
 Raised levels of prolactin may be seen in some women with PCOS.
 The exact cause of how and why this hormonal imbalance occurs is not clear.
 It has been suggested that the problem may start within the ovary itself, and/or in the pituitary gland and part of the brain that controls it.

-- Insulin resistance – the body’s tissues are resistant to the effects of insulin, and so the body is unable to process insulin properly.
-The body therefore has to produce extra insulin to compensate.
-Excess insulin can also causes the ovaries to produce too much testosterone (androgen), which interferes with the development of the follicles, and prevents normal ovulation.
+- Insulin resistance – the body is resistant to the effects of insulin, and therefore has to produce extra insulin to compensate.
+Excess insulin may cause the ovaries to produce too much testosterone (androgen), which interferes with the development of the follicles, and prevents normal ovulation.

 The symptoms of PCOS can vary from person to person.
 Some of the most common symptoms of PCOS include: